And so far, the muse does not taketh away.

 The incessant daily discussion I’d like to opt out of is comments on the colors of my clothes.

 (1) There are only 6 basic colors (indigo was selected to force categorization).
-And if you work at the same location I do, I see you 5 days a week.
 Chances are high we’re going to sometimes wear the same color on any given day.
+And sometimes I’m going to wear a dark color on a dark day, or a bright color in spring.

 It makes a nice chant.